WKDA was the first radio station in Nashville after the "big three" of WSM, WLAC and WSIX. It went on the

 The top TV station award went to WSM-TV.

-March 24, 1968- Bob Cole, 27-year old native of Brooklyn, New York, is featured in a special newspaper piece in
+March 24, 1968- Bob Cole, 27-year old native of Brooklyn, New York, is featured in a special newspaper piece

-in New Mexico, Florida, and Missouri.
+at stations in New Mexico, Florida, and Missouri.

 January 1, 1970- Bob Cole becomes the first underground rock jock in Nashville as he begins a regular progressive